bpucker/MybMonday/README.md

 ### (1) MYBs control diverse functions in plants ###

-> **_NOTE:_** MYBs are among the largest transcription factor families in plants.
+> **_TWEET:_** MYBs are among the largest transcription factor families in plants.
 Members of the R2R3-MYB clade control various processes including ontogenesis, cell wall biosynthesis, stress response, and specialized metabolism. #MybMonday (src:https://bit.ly/2NkoaYZ)

 This tweet serves as an introduction.
 Please read the introduction section on top for additional information.